MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: The MM-SEAL Dataset

+Action hierarchy: MM-SEAL contains 172 atomic actions and 200 complex activities.
+The intra-class variety in dataset with more fine-grained atomic actions, which helps the detection of complex activity.

+Long duration: For MM-SEAL AA, We link recurring actions, which results in the prominence of atomic actions with long duration compared with other datasets focused on atomic action(3.62s vs 1.7s on FineGym vs 1.0s on Multiports).
+For MM-SEAL CA, 1)the average duration of MM-SEAL(12.04s) is 2.36 times that of UCF101-24(5.1s).
+2)The mean instance duration of each CA category ranges from 5.4 seconds to 41.0 seconds.

-Besides, due to the definition of dynamic atomic actions, some pose actions become void like {``sit’'} and {``stand’’}.
-Each person does not necessarily have a pose action label.
-Pose actions, person-person interaction actions and person-object interaction actions may not be present simultaneously in one bounding box.
-There are 38.36\% of bounding boxes have at least 1 pose action label, 69.54\% of bounding boxes have at least 1 person-object interaction label, and 3.54\% of them have at least 1 person-person interaction label, which shows that \textit{SEAL} has rich person-object interaction action instances.
+Diversity: 1)We annotate three action types: Pose actions, person-person interaction actions and person-object interaction actions.
+There are 39.75\% of bounding boxes have at least 1 pose action label, 63.63\% of bounding boxes have at least 1 person-object interaction label, which shows that \textit{MM-SEAL} has rich person-object interaction action instances.
+2)rich scenarios, we annotate actions in human activity videos rather than a certain scene.

-In addition, we used the \textit{SEAL Clips} to make sufficient statistics on the synergy of the actions and the characteristic of boxes in the dataset.
-Fig.~\ref{fig:hist_clips}(a) illustrates the distribution of bounding box sizes.
-A large portion of boxes take up the full height of the frame.
-However, there are still many boxes with smaller sizes.
-Fig.~\ref{fig:hist_clips}(b) illustrates bounding box center offset in one second, showing that 50\% of boxes offset over 50, while our dense box has a great effect on these large offset boxes as shown in Chapter \ref{Baseline Approach}.
-Table \ref{confuse} shows the synergy of the actions of the same person and the actions of different persons in the same key frame.
-The person with lifting action are always with others walking.
-It demonstrates the diversity of behaviors from different people in the same frame, which manifests that action detection in tubelet level is of great significance.
+Complex semantics: 1)On average, each video contains 4.78 complex action instances, 21.05 atomic action instances and 3.67 atomic action categories.
+2)multi-person.
+Table \ref{confuse} shows the synergy of the actions of different persons in the same key frame.
+It demonstrates the diversity of behaviors from different people in the same frame, which manifests that multi-person spatio-temporal action detection is of great significance.
+3)Movement.
+We only annotate dynamic actions.
+We present a figure in Supplementary Materials to illustrates the distribution of bounding box sizes, showing MM-SEAL contains many boxes with small sizes.
+Figure illustrates bounding box center offset in one second, showing that 50\% of boxes offset over 50 pixel.
+Our densely annotation helps to improve the performance of detecting large motion actions.

+High temporal variance: 1)The mean instance duration of each atomic action category and complex activity category are shown in Supplementary Materials.
+The duration of atomic actions ranges from 0.70 seconds to 10.33 seconds, and complex activity ranges from 5.4 seconds to 41.0 seconds.
+2)action instances can be long or short(ranges from 0.7s to 233s)